brenthompson2/Trinity-Website/about/index.md

 ## History

-**Trinity Contracting & Design** was developed by Justin Hogue as an effort to provide a reliable contracting service capable of handling anything from building man-cave garages to professionally completing projects for billion dollar companies.
+<span class="title-font">Trinity Contracting & Design</span> was developed by Justin Hogue as an effort to provide a reliable contracting service
+capable of handling anything from building man-cave garages to professionally completing projects for billion dollar companies.

 ## Services

-As a general contracting service, **Trinity Contracting & Design** is capable of seeing projects through from inspiration, through research and design, through professional completion.
+As a general contracting service, <span class="title-font">Trinity Contracting & Design</span> is capable of seeing projects through from inspiration, through research and design, through professional completion.

 Services include: